Ericles-Miller/Ericles-Miller/README.md

 # 💫 About Me: Hey devs, I'm Éricles Miller! 👋

 - 🔭 Profession: Intern in the programming area (front end, back and, developers)
-- 🌱 Currently studying: DataScienc (area I want to specialize in), Machine Learning and Evolutionary Algorithms, PowerBi DataScience, English language in addition to college subjects
+- 🌱 Currently studying: Backend developer (area I want to specialize in), API-Rest Algorithms, English language in addition to college subjects
-- 👯 Most familiar languages: Python, C, JavaScript
+- 👯 Most familiar languages: Python, Typescript, JavaScript, React
-- 😄 About: ​​I am a computer technician and Systems Engineering student at the State University of Montes Claros (Unimontes).
-I have knowledge in databases, programming languages, graphic design, photo and video editing, mathematics and electrical circuits.
-In addition, I have projects and ideas already completed in the classroom for academic work, internship reference work projects and scientific initiations.
-I love what I do and engineering challenges me to level up every day, challenging myself daily.
+- 😄 About: I am a technology enthusiast with a technical background in Informatics from IFNMG and currently studying Systems Engineering at Unimontes.
+My journey in the Information Technology field started at the age of 16, when I wrote my first line of code, and since then, my passion for this field has only grown.
+The pursuit of knowledge is my main motivation, as I believe it has the power to transform lives and open doors to a promising future.
+In this sense, I am always looking for new opportunities to improve my skills and competencies.
+My recent experience has been focused on backend development using Node.js technology, where I was able to apply my database knowledge, both relational and non-relational, to create efficient and scalable solutions.
+I have a proactive approach to challenges, always looking for innovative and creative solutions to problems that arise on a daily basis.
+I believe that collaboration and the exchange of knowledge are essential for personal and professional growth, so I am always open to teamwork and sharing lessons learned.
+I am excited and prepared to face new challenges and seek opportunities that allow me to continue improving my skills in the technology field.
+Whether on challenging projects or in environments that encourage continuous learning, I am determined to contribute and make a difference.
+If you are looking for a committed professional, passionate about technology and thirsty for knowledge, I am ready to embark on this journey together with your team.
+Let's build an innovative future full of possibilities!
-- ⚡ -- Python: Skills with Frameworks such as Django, Flask, Selenium, Pandas, SkLearn, MatplotLib, Seaborn, Numpy, OOP, implementing knowledge in manipulating object-oriented programs, sqls, instructed tests, data science, CRUDS, evolutionary algorithms, etc.
+- ⚡ Python: Skills with Frameworks such as Django, Flask, Selenium, Pandas, SkLearn, MatplotLib, Seaborn, Numpy, OOP, implementing knowledge in manipulating object-oriented programs, sqls, instructed tests, data science, CRUDS, evolutionary algorithms, etc.
 - ⚡ Machine Learning: Linear Regressions, Rankings with SKLearn, as well as participating in Machine Learning competitions available on the Kaggle website: https://www.kaggle.com/code/ericlesmiller
-- ⚡ FrontEnd: Html, Css, Angular, Bootstrap5,JavaScript,PHP
+- ⚡ FrontEnd: Html, Css, Angular, Bootstrap5, JavaScript,React.
-- ⚡ C & C++ Language: Algorithms focused on Data Structures such as structs, vectors, stacks, queues, lists, Binary trees, Graphs, Cryptography, alg. sorting, file manipulation, etc.
+- ⚡ C & C# Language: Algorithms focused on Data Structures such as structs, vectors, stacks, queues, lists, Binary trees, Graphs, Cryptography, alg. sorting, file manipulation, etc.
-- ⚡ SQL: Creation, queries with relational databases such as Oracle, Mysql, MariaDB.
+- ⚡ SQL: Creation, queries with relational databases such as Mysql, MariaDB, Postgres, SqlServer.
+- ⚡ NoSql: MongoDb, firebase.
 - ⚡ DataScienc: Query, research and data visualization with python, through DB tables, CSV files, Excel, Html to apply in data science and Machine Learning models
+- ⚡ NodeJs: TypeScript, skills with Frameworks express, NestJs, Swagger, CRUD, API-Rest, TDD, Solid, object oriented programming(OOP),stream, AWS, backgrounds Jobs, refresh-tokens, middles
 ## 🌐 Socials:
 ##
 <div>